Addiction and Hepatitis: What’s the Connection and How Can I Get Help?

 Metabolic Hepatitis

-Metabolic hepatitis includes several liver conditions not caught by infection, including types resulting from chemical exposure (especially that which takes place over an extended period of time).
+Metabolic hepatitis includes several liver conditions not caused by infection, including types resulting from chemical exposure (especially that which takes place over an extended period of time).
 This is where addiction and hepatitis are most commonly linked.
 There are two types of metabolic hepatitis: toxic and drug-induced and alcoholic.
 Many substances commonly used contain chemicals that can cause toxic and drug-induced metabolic hepatitis.
-These include illegal drugs, prescription medications and inhalants.
-Damage to the liver occurs at varying speeds depending on type of exposure.
+These include illegal drugs, prescription medications, and inhalants.
+Damage to the liver occurs at varying speeds depending on the type of exposure.
 Alcoholic hepatitis is responsible for causing most cases of liver cirrhosis in the United States.
 Around 10 to 20 percent of chronic alcoholics end up developing this disease.

 Viral Hepatitis